eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 1. **Secure Cross-Device Flows**: Cross-device flows are vulnerable to phishing and relay attacks, necessitating enhanced security measures.
-Proximity checks, managed by the operating system of the User device, can mitigate these the risks derived by these vulnerabilities by leveraging built-in security features to verify the authenticity of interactions, ensuring they are both secure and reliable.
+Proximity checks, managed by the operating system of the User device, can mitigate the risks derived by these vulnerabilities by leveraging built-in security features to verify the authenticity of interactions, ensuring they are both secure and reliable.